zarzouram/MLT_Thesis/scripts/README.md

 inherits from the ParsersOutputConverter abstract class.
 It implements the convert method and an additional helper method called `write2desk`.

+### 3.4.
+The `StanzaConverters` Class

+The `StanzaConverters` class inherits from the `ParsersOutputConverter` abstract class.
+It implements the convert method and an additional helper method called `write2desk`.

+#### 3.4.1.
+Methods

 As discussed above, the `convert` method receives three parameters (the parsed labels, Wikidata labels, and Wikidata ids).
 However, the parsed labels are a list of dictionaries, where each dictionary corresponds to a token and its features.
-The convert method iterates over the list of dictionaries and builds a string in the CoNLL-U format, where each line represents a token and its features.
+The `convert` method iterates over the list of dictionaries and builds a string in the CoNLL-U format, where each line represents a token and its features.
 Finally, the method appends a blank line to the output to indicate the end of the sentence.